ashley-hart/dpll-miniproject/README.md

 information about how to compile and run the program.

 ## Status
-This project is actively being developed.
-If you have any inquires about our work feel free to send an e-mail to Ashley.
+This project has been put on hold.
+If you have any questions please send an email to Ashley.